Kurento/kurento/source/user/writing_modules.rst

 1. Install the module.
 This allows KMS to know about the module, and allows the media server to use it when clients attempt to instantiate a new object that is exported by the module code.

 2. Use the module from client applications.
 Technically this step is optional, but unless your application directly implements the :doc:`Kurento Protocol </features/kurento_protocol>`, you will want to use the client-side module API.
-This is done by using client code that gets automatically generated from the Kurento Module Descriptor files (*.kmd*).
+This is done by using client code that gets automatically generated from the Kurento Module Descriptor files (``*.kmd.json``).

 Installing locally
 ------------------

-The recommended way to distribute a module is to build it into a Debian package file (*.deb*).
+The recommended way to distribute a module is to build it into a Debian package file (``*.deb``).
 This is the easiest and most convenient method for end users of the module, as they will just have to perform a simple package installation on any system where KMS is already running.
 Besides, this doesn't require the user to know anything about plugin paths or how the module files must be laid out on disk.

 To build a Debian package file, you can either use the **kurento-buildpackage** tool as described in :ref:`dev-packages`, or do it manually by installing and running the appropriate tools: